ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
 It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

 ---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** October 02, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---